ThemeSama/micyo/README.md

-# @micyo - tiny libraries
+# @micyoui - tiny libraries

 I have prepared the relevant repository to share the tools and libraries that I frequently use in projects as open source.
 This way, I can easily use them in my future projects.
 We can also collaborate to further enhance the project together.

 ## Libraries

-- [@micyo/react-can](packages/react-can/README.md) | Simple authorisation library for React projects
+- [@micyoui/react-can](packages/react-can/README.md) | Simple authorisation library for React projects
-- @micyo/react-settings | Apply the global project settings of client's crosstabs.
+- @micyoui/react-settings | Apply the global project settings of client's crosstabs.

 ## License